North Carolina Social Security Disability Attorney

 When should I apply for Social Security Disability?

-You should start the application process as soon as possible.
-Unfortunately, I have had clients wait years after they stop working to apply for benefits.
+Unfortunately, I have had clients wait years after they stopped working to apply for benefits.
 I advise my clients to apply for benefits as soon as possible, because you never know what the future will bring.

 No, you do not need Social Security Disability Lawyers to apply for or be awarded Social Security Disability Insurance benefits or Supplemental Security Income.
 However, having an SSDI lawyer on your case can improve your chances of winning by familiarizing you with the process and what the SSA is looking for to approve your Social Security Disability claim.